purplebarber/backpack.tf-ws-service/README.md

 backpack.tf-ws-service is a script designed to connect to backpack.tf's websocket service and gather data.

-This data is then stored in a Cassandra database.
+This data is then stored in a MongoDB database.

 ## Requirements
 + Python 3.10+
-+ A running Cassandra database (I used DataStax Astra's)
++ MongoDB

 ## Installation